PRE-DEPARTURE INFORMATION

 In the Andes, the rainy season (between November and March) is warmer; the dry season (between April and October) is colder, with temperatures below freezing at night, but with good temperate in the day.

-In the Rainforest the rainy and dry seasons are the same as in the
+In the Rainforest the rainy and dry seasons are the same as in the Andes, but it is generally warm all the time (30°C/86°F).

 13. GIFTS: